Improved Service with a Mobile POS System

 As is often the case with restaurants using legacy POS systems, Flour was used to slow and automated technical support.

 “We’d call the old POS company, the operator would dispatch the information, and someone would call us you back an hour later from who-knows-where,” Tanya says.
 “I love being able to have a direct line to Toast.
-I can directly email the support team or our account manager and get a quick response.”
+I can directly email the Toast Customer Care team and get a quick response.”

 Toast is both a software and a services company.
-With in-house professional implementation services available and US-based phone and email support for every customer, service is ingrained into the business.
+With in-house professional implementation services available and award winning technical support for every customer, service is ingrained into the business.